ezraroi/Human-AI-Collab/output/research_components.md

 ## [RESEARCH COMPONENT] AI
 [Theoretical] The "Hardware", Domain: Technical, System Role: Scaffolding, Temporal: Dynamic

 The third component of the Human + Journal + AI + Time tetrad.
-AI is a Large Language Model (LLM) held in the Dynamic Transitional Object (DTO) stance—a Large Language Model (LLM) that provides technical scaffolding and can be used to preserve productive epistemic tension (when held in DTO stance), without consciousness, intentionality, or subjectivity..
+AI is a Large Language Model (LLM) held in the Dynamic Transitional Object (DTO) stance—a Large Language Model (LLM) that provides technical scaffolding and can be used to help preserve productive epistemic tension (in the presence of adequate scaffolding and when held in DTO stance), without consciousness, intentionality, or subjectivity..
 Unlike traditional cognitive tools (calculators, books) or genuine partners (conscious others), AI is uniquely:
 - **Generative** (creates novel content, not retrieval)
 - **Responsive** (adapts to context via In-Context Learning)